StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 [Super Capacitor Calculator](https://www.maximintegrated.com/en/design/tools/calculators/product-design/supercap.cfm)

 First lets see what size of super capacitor we need.
-Assume a maximum backup time of one day, a fully charged voltage of 3.0V and a minimum volts for GPS backup of 1.5V, a  GPSs backup current of 15uA which is  typical for a Ublox GPS for instance.
+Assume a maximum backup time of one day, a fully charged voltage of 3.0V and a minimum volts for GPS backup of 1.5V, a  GPSs backup current of 15uA which is  typical for a UBLOX GPS for instance.
 The calculator suggests a capacitor of 1Farad would last a couple of hours longer than one day.

 If the hot fix gap was 10 minutes and the hot fix takes 5 seconds with a GPS backup current of 15uA, then assuming no charge\discharge efficiency losses the charge current needs to be 600/5 times the backup current or 1.8mA.
 That’s manageable.

 So if we are to use a 1F super capacitor how big would it be ?

-Checking on the Farnell web site a 1Farad 3.6V super capacitor would be around 20mm, perhaps a bit more, in diameter and 5mm high.
-That’s really quite big, see picture for how big the 5.5V version 1F capacitor is.
+Checking on the Farnell web site a 1Farad 3.6V super capacitor would be around 20mm in diameter, perhaps a bit more and 5mm high.
+That’s really quite big, see picture for the size of a 5.5V version of 1F capacitor.
 The GPS shown is one of the larger 25mm ceramic patch antenna types.

 ![Picture 1](Pictures/GPSandSuperCapacitor.jpg)